Building Resistance with Metal Construction: Withstanding Major Weather Events

 5. Sustainable and Eco-Friendly: One often overlooked aspect of resilient design is sustainability.
 Metal is one of the most recyclable materials available, which means it can be repurposed at the end of its life cycle, contributing to a reduced environmental footprint.
 Additionally, metal’s reflective properties help reduce cooling costs by deflecting solar heat, making it both resilient and energy-efficient.

-s the construction industry grappled with the increasing demands for resilient building strategies, education played a pivotal role in helping architects, engineers, and builders make informed choices.
-With METALCON 2024 now in the past, attendees had the opportunity to participate in this premier platform for knowledge-sharing and innovation.
-The Wednesday kick-off session, Building Smarter: The Impact of Our Changing Weather & Climate on Construction (now available on-demand), and the education session, Resilient Buildings: Disaster Is a Hazard You Didn’t Prepare For (now available on-demand), provided the perfect setting to dive deeper into this emerging hot topic.
+As the construction industry grapples with the increasing demands for resilient building strategies, education plays a pivotal role in helping architects, engineers, and builders make informed choices.
+METALCON Online is here to help with the following online webinars, both providing deep dives into this emerging hot topic: Building Smarter: The Impact of Our Changing Weather & Climate on Construction and Resilient Buildings: Disaster Is a Hazard You Didn’t Prepare For.

 Alan Scott, FAIA, LEED Fellow, LEED AP BD+C, O+M, CEM, WELL AP